flaturtha/CharlieChan/_short-stories/told-in-glass.md

 Westley flicked the ash from the end of his cigar and chuckled again.

 "Ten thousand dollars," he observed reflectively, "is a lot of dough.
 I'll have to wander up to Moy Ling's after awhile and smoke a couple of pipes of scatnish.
 Poppy makes me dream clever schemes.
 I was full of hop the time I took that Florida lawyer for his currency kick.
 Old Man Johnson isn't used to sudden wealth.
-I'll dream out a way to separate him from his cush.
+I'll dream out a way to separate him from his cash.
 When I get it I'll buy you the best dinner in town, Lefty."

 "Like hell!"
 Blumfeld grunted.